finder1793/PwingSkriptAddon/README.md

 - World utilities: change weather, set time, find nearest structure.
 - Conditions: validate JSON, check empty directory, check Vault permission group, compare PlaceholderAPI value to a number.
 - FAWE schematic pasting.
+- Biome Brush (requires FAWE and config enabled): Command `/biomebrush give <biome> [radius]` gives a brush item that right-click paints the biome in an area.

 ## Syntax reference and examples
 The following are the exact Skript patterns this addon registers.
 Use them in your .sk files.